President Jim Dunham, Cartersville, GA

 Treasurer Ron Woggon, Tucson, AZ

 Pam Potter is a native Californian with a B.A. in sociology.
-She lives with her husband, 4 horses and 4 dogs.
-She was a member of WOLA and on the board of NOLA as well as on the steering committee regarding the merge of the two organizations.
-She is a member of the Single Action Shooting Society and Western Writers of America.
+She was a member of WOLA and on the board of NOLA as well as on the steering committee regarding the merge of the two organizations into WWHA.
+She has been a member of the Single Action Shooting Society and Western Writers of America.

 Pam first became interested in Western history when she learned her great grandmother was the sister of Tom and Frank McLaury who were killed at the gunfight near the OK Corral.